 Movement by pedestrians and cycles should be as easy, direct, attractive and as safe as possible.
 Separate defined pathways for each will be a requirement and where they occur in parallel with routes containing vehicular traffic, a key element will be the provision of controlled crossings.
 The main desire lines for pedestrians and cyclists will lead to the centre, the bus stops, the recreation and employment zones, the school and crèche.
 This sets up a basic structure around which the land uses can be laid out.

-It is critical to improve the movement of both pedestrians and cyclists through the area to both avail of new facilities but also to animate and self police the area.
-The main pedestrian and cycle connections are likely to develop in parallel with the main roadways.
+It is critical to improve the movement of both pedestrians and cyclists through the area to both avail of new facilities but also to animate the area and provide informal supervision of it.
+The main pedestrian and cycle connections are likely to develop in parallel with the main roadways